dong-jun-2ee/dong-jun-2ee.github.io/_projects/3_project.md

 layout: page
 title: Korean Reasonging Model
 description: Training an o1-like large language model capable of reasoning and responding in Korean.
-img: assets/img/o1-like.png
+img: assets/img/reasoning.png
 importance: 2
 category: work
 ---

 ## Summary

-Recently, models equipped with reasoning capabilities have demonstrated remarkable performance, such as [ChatGPT-o1] (https://arxiv.org/abs/2412.16720).
+Recently, models equipped with reasoning capabilities have demonstrated remarkable performance, such as [ChatGPT-o1](https://arxiv.org/abs/2412.16720).

-In the open research community, [Deepseek-AI] (https://arxiv.org/abs/2501.12948) provides recipes for building o1-like models, paving the way to equip models with reasoning capabilities.
+In the open research community, [Deepseek-AI](https://arxiv.org/abs/2501.12948) provides recipes for building o1-like models, paving the way to equip models with reasoning capabilities.

-Similarly, using the [verl] (https://github.com/volcengine/verl) repository, we trained a large language model that generates its own reasoning process to improve performance.
+Similarly, using the [verl](https://github.com/volcengine/verl) repository, we trained a large language model that generates its own reasoning process to improve performance.
 In particular, unlike the open o1-like models that support only English responses, we aligned our model to generate both reasoning traces and final summaries (i.e., primarily tokens without mathematical notation or code) in Korean.

 We achieved performance improvements of up to 15% points over the original model, despite constraints on language consistency.